PhilippSalvisberg/docker-oddgendemo-cdb/README.md

 docker run -v $HOME/docker/ocdb/u01/app/oracle:/u01/app/oracle -d -p 1522:1522 -p 8083:8083 -p 8084:8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb
 ```

+**Please note**: Volumes mapped to a local directories are not stable, at least not in Docker for Mac 1.12.
+E.g. creating a database may never finish.
+So I recommend not to use local mapped directories for the time being.
+Alternatively you may use a volume plugin.
+A comprehensive list of volume plugins is listed [here](https://docs.docker.com/engine/extend/plugins/#volume-plugins).

 ## Access To Database Services

 ### Enterprise Manager Database Express 12c